 This changed my whole vision for this piece.
 Hey, I’m a furniture painter, right?
 Besides a new game plan, I also had to resolve the issue of the broken drawer support.
 After careful inspection, there was no easy way to repair it.
 So, I removed 2 middle drawers (above and below the broken support) and built an open shelf.
 The opening was perfect and all I had to do is cut 4 pieces of 1/4 inch birch plywood to fit the existing opening, then glue and nail them in place with my finish nailer.
 I used a wood filler, Plastic Wood that matched the plywood to fill the nail holes.
 You can find the plywood at most large home repair stores and I use it a lot when building shelving, repairing drawers and replacing backings on old pieces.
 Stainable and paintable.

 Thanks for stopping by today.
 I hope this inspires you to try the raw wood furniture look.
-It’s lovely amd goes nicely with the whole Farmhouse theme.
-If you liked this, you just might enjoy this raw wood makeover or even this black wax makeover on a raw wood chest.
+It turned out lovely and goes nicely with the Farmhouse decor.
+If you liked this, you’ll enjoy this raw wood makeover or even this black wax makeover on a raw wood chest.

 Until the next project… xo, Do